User Guide: simpleRTK3B Pro

 - XBee Reset Button: Used for programming XBee radio modules (e.g. firmware updates).
 You will likely never need to use it.

 - IOREF & 5V IN/OUT switch: Indicates whether the IOREF and 5V Arduino rail pins are set as INPUTS or OUTPUTS.
-In the second case the simpleRTK3B Pro board can be used to power external accessories like the Shield for a Second XBee socket.
+In the second case the simpleRTK3B Pro board can be used to power external accessories like the Shield for a Second XBee socket or the Shield for Septentrio Native Ethernet, which you can use to configure your mosaic board remotely from the Septentrio web interface menu Communication > Ethernet.

 Onboard datalogging (MicroSD card)